6 - 8 September 2019

 We invite you to make the event!

 One special thing about a permaculture convergence is that it is co-created by its participants.
-We'll be asking for workshop offers, music, volunteer crew and other contributions soon.
+If you would like to be involved in volunteering or crew or offer a workshop, you're welcome to apply.

 We have a working group of members helping to co-create the event.
 We will be surveying to ensure the programme meets the needs of the network, and that the convergence can help upskill our efforts in spreading permaculture.

-We will have a marketplace for those selling permaculture-inspired products and ethical organisations to promote the work they do.
+There will also be a marketplace for those selling permaculture-inspired products and ethical organisations to promote the work they do.

 How to be there - booking